ibm-cloud-docs/openshift/openshift_registry.md

 If you update your image in {{site.data.keyword.registrylong_notm}}, the image is not pulled automatically into the internal registry of your OpenShift cluster.
 Instead, [configure periodic importing](https://docs.openshift.com/container-platform/4.3/openshift_images/image-streams-manage.html#images-imagestreams-import_image-streams-managing){: external}, or repeat these steps to tag the image.
 Depending on the image pull policy that you use in your deployment, you might also need to restart your deployment.
 {: note}

+Want to learn more about how builds, image streams, and the internal registry work together?
+Read the [OpenShift docs](https://docs.openshift.com/container-platform/4.3/registry/architecture-component-imageregistry.html){: external}, or check out [this blog on managing container images](https://cloudowski.com/articles/why-managing-container-images-on-openshift-is-better-than-on-kubernetes/){: external}.
+{: tip}

 1. [Access your OpenShift cluster](/docs/openshift?topic=openshift-access_cluster).
 2. Switch to the `default` project to pull your image into the image stream.
 The `default` project is already set up with credentials to access the `icr.io` registries.